 - They write for dumb search engines, coming up with sentences like, “Tampa Horse Stables will meet all your Tampa Horse Stable needs for horses and stables in Tampa.”

-- They write for people, entirely forgetting about the search engines, and use phrases like “excellent mount.”
+- They write for people, entirely forgetting about the search engines, and use phrases like “excellent mount” for horses.

 If words like “horse” are in the article somewhere, “excellent mount” is fine, but there has to be more information to provide the context the search engines need.

 The reason that writing for dumb search engines is a problem is that smart search engines don’t just list all the instances of “mare” in order the way dumb ones do.
 They use algorithms to determine which possibility is the most likely to meet the needs of the person who typed in “mare.”